Last updated on April 4th, 2023

 If you’ve decided to become a portrait photographer, you need a great camera, no matter what type of camera you pick.

-I hope this guide was valuable to you and helped you see clearly the option that is suitable to your needs and budget.
+I hope this guide was valuable to you and helped you see the option that is suitable to your needs and budget.

 I’m a videographer and travel photographer.
 I created this website to help you buy a Tripod or Gimbal for your DSLR, GoPro, or Mirrorless camera.
 I tried and reviewed most of the Tripod, Monopod, or Gimbal currently available on the market.